 Finding good childcare, figuring out logistics, battling tiredness and getting into the ‘work’ frame of mind after such a long time out makes for quite the challenge.
 That’s without considering how you will feel when you leave your child for the first time.
-And although some people may disagree, it really does matter what you wear to work after maternity leave is no different.

 This is top of the list for one reason, it really will help you feel like the ‘new you’ I mentioned.
 Who doesn’t feel all shiny and new with a new addition to your wardrobe?
 All you need is couple of new pieces to update your wardrobe.
 So beg, borrow, steal, but getting your hands on some new things for your work wardrobe really will elevate you mentally to face the first day back at work feeling the part.